Veronika Huta

 * A few interviews I've done

-Please note that this webpage does not have my publications - these can be found on ResearchGate.
+Please note that this webpage does not have my publications - the key ones can be found on ResearchGate.

 I give priority to doctoral experimental psychology students who wish pursue a career in research, but I will consider exceptional clinical candidates as well.